arijitdasgupta/promptgen/README.md

 # promptgen

-A parser for a simple promptgen DSL that allows questions answer style interactions.
+A low dependency parser for a simple promptgen DSL that allows questions answer style interactions.
+Useful for interactive birthday cards and such.

 ## promtgen lang
 ```